zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/publish-app/publish-app.md

     You can't create another merge request from your workspace until your changes are merged, but you can use the **Commit** and **Push** options in the header's Git repository menu to update a merge request that's pending approval.

-## Task 2: Merge Changes to the Default Branch
+## Task 2: Merge changes to the default branch

 Assuming your merge request has been approved, let's now merge your changes to the project's `main` branch in the remote repository.